NASA-AMMOS/tig/vicar-native-toolkit/README.md

 1. You `cd` into `vicar-native-toolkit/`
 2. direnv detects `.envrc` and asks for permission (first time only)
 3. `.envrc` runs:
+   - Loads configuration from `.envrc.local` (if exists)
    - Detects your platform (Linux/macOS)
    - Checks if Docker image exists
    - Starts the container (or uses existing one)
    - Configures X11 forwarding for your platform
+   - Generates `vicar-exec` and `toolkit-utils` scripts
+   - Auto-discovers available VICAR commands
-   - Generates wrapper scripts for each VICAR tool
+   - Creates symlinks for each command in `.direnv/wrappers/`
    - Adds `.direnv/wrappers/` to your PATH
 4. All VICAR commands are now available

 ### Command Execution Flow

 1. You run `vicar input.img output.img`
-2. The wrapper script at `.direnv/wrappers/vicar` executes
+2. The symlink at `.direnv/wrappers/vicar` points to `vicar-exec`
+3. `vicar-exec` detects the command name from `$0` (basename)
-3. It resolves your current directory relative to the workspace
+4. It resolves your current directory relative to the workspace
-4. It runs `docker exec -i vicar-toolkit vicar input.img output.img`
+5. It runs `docker exec -w /workspace/<rel-path> vicar-sidecar vicar input.img output.img`
-5. The command runs inside the container with access to your files
+6. The command runs inside the container with correct working directory
-6. Output appears in your terminal as if it were a native command
+7. Output appears in your terminal as if it were a native command

 ### X11 Forwarding